surifirstpin/Acubi_documentation/Version.5/Dashboard.md

 - **Grid (Fixed) Layout** All the reports in this layout will fit into single screen.

-  - Select the Layout using drop-down list and add reports to the layout.
+ Select the Layout using drop-down list and add reports to the layout.

-To add Reports to layout selected, Click on **add** link available under work space.
+To add Reports to layout selected, Click on **Add** link available under work space.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/90511a882ffd694c16d44cb8f74b6f97e9db823e/images/create_dash_ur_2.png)